statgen-esalq/statgen-esalq.github.io/people.md

 #### Marina Cunha Bernardes (by herself)
 <img src="{{ site.url }}/images/marina.jpeg" width="140">{: .image-pull-right}
 _**Marina**_ is an undergraduate student in Agronomic Engineering at “Luiz de Queiroz” College of Agriculture, University of Sao Paulo (ESALQ/USP).
 She has started her studies at Statistical Genetics Lab in 2021.
 Currently, Marina is focusing her studies on quantitative genetics, linear algebra and programming softwares for genetic mapping.
+For more information about Marina, please visit her [Lattes CV](http://lattes.cnpq.br/6651383213767329).

 <br><br>